HomeGuidesAPI ReferenceChangelog

 }

-Confirm the Right Utility on an Account
+Confirm the right utility on an account

-PUT /rest/v1/accounts/pid/how-to-select-utility-01/properties
+PUT /rest/v1/accounts/pid/how-to-select-the-right-utility/properties

 {